Technical tour

 That is the whole product.

-Ten commands, one local endpoint, encrypted activations, and the pals you actually trust.
+Eleven commands, one local endpoint, encrypted activations, and the pals you actually trust.